 We found this recipe in Canadian Living Magazine.
 It makes a great mashed potato.
 However, the main reason it became a tradition in our holiday dinners was because it could be made the day before.
 It is so nice to just put a pre-made casserole in the oven while the hustle and bustle of making a turkey dinner ensues.
 Continue reading Mashed Potato Casserole, A Tradition to Make Things Easier

 It has been so cold around here that a polar bear would head south for warmer weather.
 However, it actually got a little above freezing today so, it is time to barbecue!
-Continue reading Barbecue Rosemary Chicken, Time For a Winter Barbecue
+There was a small frying chicken on sale so I made Barbecue Rosemary Chicken.
+This is an easy barbecue recipe with few ingredients and gives a great result.
+Continue reading Barbecue Rosemary Chicken, Time for a Winter Barbecue

 We all have those super easy never fail recipes that we can rely on.
 When we had enchiladas last night I made Southwest Rice.
 This is an easy dish that tastes like you slaved over it.
 It is fine for a quick weeknight dinner or company.
 Continue reading Southwest Rice, Easy and Delicious

 As per the previous post, my missus made two of my favourite dishes.
 The second was marinated coleslaw.
 I normally don’t care for the creamy coleslaws but this is a deli style coleslaw made with a sweetened vinegar marinade.
 Continue reading Kittencal’s Marinated Coleslaw

 I suspect you have several dishes that you make over and over again.
 This is one of them.
 It is comfort food similar to a lasagna but with different seasonings and using macaroni.
 I would have no problem serving this to company.
 Continue reading Pistatsio, One of My Favourites